 Tax season is in full swing and millions of Americans are filing early to get their returns back before spring comes.
 One of the best uses of the money is through reinvesting back into one of your greatest assets, your home, and a trusted sweep professional can help.
 Consider using this extra ca...read more

-When using the fireplace, homeowners want it to burn as efficiently as possible while also keeping the heat and electricity bills in between fires.
-While a fire can never be as effective at heating the home as a standard furnace, there are ways for you to utilize the fireplace to its highest capacit...read more
+When using the open wood burning fireplace, homeowners want it to burn as efficiently as possible while also keeping the heat and electricity bills in between fires.
+While a fire can never be as effective at heating the home as a standard furnace, there are ways for you to utilize the fireplace to i...read more

 Many homeowners often forget how harmful water penetration can be to a chimney’s masonry work.
 In fact, except for stone, much of the materials the chimney is constructed of will experience accelerated deterioration with constant exposure to water.
 This prolonged contact not only leads to p...read more